cletqui/mail/README.md

 # 📧 mail 🕵️‍♂️

-Unveil the mysteries of your emails with `mail` – your go-to detective for decoding the safety of every message! 🔐
+Unveil the mysteries of your emails with "mail", your go-to detective for decoding the safety of every message! 🔐

 ## Description 📝